saleyn/sqlite3-mt4/README.md

 ## Terminal data path

-TERMINAL_DATA_PATH can be known by the following instruction.
+TERMINAL_DATA_PATH is the location of MetaTrader's sandbox directory that can be obtained by the following steps:

 1. Open MT4
 2. Open [File] menu
 3. Click "Open Data Folder"

 ## Sample

-Many sample scripts in under ``MQL4/Scripts``.